-The major consists of four required courses and two electives which can be taken from multiple disciplines within the School of Business Administration.
-In fact, the program design is such that it allows you to pursue a double major or a minor in another business area.
+The Prince Entrepreneurship Program inspires innovation — whether you come into the program with a business idea or you are simply interested in the entrepreneurship process.
+This is a hands-on major that consists of four required courses and two electives, which can be taken from multiple disciplines within the School of Business Administration — allowing you to pursue a double major or a minor in another business area.

 Learn more about the Joseph C. Prince Entrepreneurship Program.